TerribleDev/QuikPak/Readme.md

 ```

-then call QuikPak.exe -c path\to\your\config.json -x path\to\your\web\content
+then call QuikPak.exe -c path\to\your\config.jsondfsa -x path\to\your\web\content

-## TODO
+## Certificates

-Allow someone to include a certificate optionally for secure bindings
+You can also add certificates to your json bindings.

+....f.dfa.